msodaauto/autoware_vision_pilot/VisionPilot/Simulation/README.md

 ![]()

+# SODA.Sim Simulator
-## SodaSim ↔ Autoware Integration Notes
+## SodaSim & Autoware Integration Notes

 Soda.Sim is an Unreal Engine–based simulator that can publish vehicle and sensor data over ROS 2.